- Ishan Wijewardana

 The customer is told to seek further medical evaluation, often through their GP or a specialist in the public healthcare system (or their existing Family Doctors in a private healthcare system)

 The problem?
-Public healthcare often repeats the tests anyway due to regulatory requirements and liability concerns.
-So unless we can provide a truly integrated experience then, itās unlikely to receive much support from the medical community
+Public healthcare/existing teams often repeat the tests anyway due to regulatory requirements and liability concerns.
+So unless we can provide a truly integrated experience then, itās unlikely to receive much support from the wider medical community

 ā My Final Take:

 Neko Health is tackling a interesting problem with cutting-edge technology.
-The market is definitely massive, the tech advantage is clear, a super power founder and good early traction exists.
+The market is definitely massive, the tech advantage is clear, a super hero founder and good early traction exists.

 Could this be another Babylon?
-Iād rather watch from the side lines.
+Probably, so Iād rather watch from the side lines.

 Reply